ermaitland/ga-project-3-frontend/README.md

 # Planning

 Initially we started to brainstorm on a rough idea, and as it is Veganuary we decided to create a vegan products reviewing site.
 This would allow users to create products and link them to brands, search products and.
 Review products.
-We decided we wanted to add a users page too, with all the users profiles which showed you their comments too.
+We decided we wanted to add a users page too, with all the users profiles which showed you their comments.

 We used excalidraw to give us a basic idea of how things would be laid out on the page and it also prompted us to add in a search bar and a filter by.
 This was paired with some pseudocode and gave us the basic outline of how each aspect would interact with the rest of the app.